canonical/snapd/docs/interfaces.md

 Can access snaps providing the bluez interface which gives privileged access to bluetooth.

-Usage: reserved
 Auto-Connect: no
 Availability: with providing snap

 ### bool-file

-Can access GPIO paths for LED brightness and GPIO value.
+Can access GPIO paths for LED brightness and GPIO values.

-Usage: common
 Auto-Connect: no
 Availability: implicit
 Attributes: